The taste of arugula has been described as tangy, peppery, nutty, and mustard sharp. You get the picture: arugula is the “mild” transformer.

-In Italian salads, arugula is often combined with radicchio and paler lettuces.
-In the mesclun salads of Provence, arugula is one of the zestier greens mixed with baby lettuces and herbs.
+In Italian salads, arugula is often contrasted against red chicory and paler lettuces.
+In the mesclun salads originating in Provence, arugula is one of the zestier greens mixed with baby lettuces and herbs.
 In California, baby arugula is often mixed with other baby greens.

-Young arugula leaves—particularly those grown in a greenhouse with heavy irrigation—will be quite mild tasting.
-The longer arugula matures and soaks up the summer sun, the more tangy it becomes.
-Late-season arugula can rival the hotttest mutard; late summer arugula in Britain got the name “rocket salad” because the taste was nothing less than explosive.
+Young leaves are mild and can be eaten raw particularly if grown in a greenhouse or heavily irrigated.
+The longer arugula matures and soaks up the summer sun, the tangier it becomes.
+Late-season arugula can rival the hottest mustard.
+In fact, late summer arugula in Britain got the name “rocket salad” because the taste was nothing less than explosive.

 - For a taste of California cuisine: combine arugula, radicchio, diced red onion, chopped toasted walnuts, goat cheese, and a red wine vinaigrette.